-That two-minute exchange is indicative of what most teachers feel when they hear the words educational consultant come out of their principal’s mouths.
-Which leads us to ask..
+That two-minute exchange is indicative of what most teachers feel when they hear the words educational consultants come out of their principal's mouths.
+This leads us to ask...

 - What if educational consultants were effective?What if these consultants were actual teachers?

 - What if they co-taught with you and actually showed you real solutions to help your classroom?